llawlor/meteorite/README.md

     $ ruby daemons/websocket.rb

+The Redis server location can be configured at config/initializers/meteorite.rb .

 ## Example Usage in a Task Model

 ### Create a task:

+First, we publish a message to Redis with a key of 'tasks' and a value equal to the task's partial.
+Meteorite.bind_key(MODEL_NAME.all) will use the table name as the key to bind messages to.

 task_controller#create
 ```ruby
 # create the task